angrykoala/vue-workshop/README.md

 The `<style>` directive, by default, will contain `css` styles that will be injected into the final page.
 The 2 extra directives are optional:
 * **lang**: This define the language to use, in this case we will be using [scss](https://sass-lang.com/documentation/syntax) instead of plain css.
 * **scoped**: This marks the css to **only** affect the current component.
 It is recommended to **always** add this directive, and delegate any global styles to a common css file.

+Because our styles are scoped, we do not need to worry about colliding classes in other components.

 > The content of the `<style>` **scss** code, which works similarly to css.
 Plain **css** can also be used.